tenzuki/AI-POWERED-MOUSE/README.md

 Image showing the landmark points in the hand which are used to detetct the presence of the hand and also to control movement of the fingers

-##Future Work
-Add support for more gestures and map them to different functions.
-Improve hand detection accuracy and robustness.
-Add support for custom gestures defined by the user.

-##Contributions
-Contributions to this project are welcome!
-Please fork the repository and open a pull request with your changes.

-##License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.